How will Remote Learning be conducted April 6 - May 29 (end of school year)?

 Submitting completed school work?

 Science Fair for grades 4-8?
-This event will be postponed until May 13 (details TBA).
+This event has been cancelled.

-What happens to Trimester 2 Report cards for K-8?
+What happens to Trimester 2 and 3 Report cards for K-8?

-Report cards will be mailed to your home addresses starting April 8.
+Report cards will be mailed to your home addresses.

 Tuition payments?
-With school continuing as Remote Learning in April, MHMS Administration will reduce the April tuition fees (details TBA).
+With school continuing as Remote Learning in April and May, MHMS Administration has reduced the April & May tuition fees.
 While our wish is to give our families a break in tuition fees during these difficult times, we also have every intention to continue to compensate our MHMS Staff.

 Will the teachers continue to be paid during Remote Learning?